Trashy Taco Truck Pretzel Dogs

 So, you know me.

 I don’t do anything “regular ass” – as my husband puts it.
-When it comes to food, he hates hot and spicy and doesn’t like a lot of condiments or a lot of the crazy shit that I do.
+When it comes to food, he hates hot and spicy and doesn’t like a lot of condiments or a lot of the craziness that I do (ahem…condiments).
 He really doesn’t like to eat anything outside of his comfort zone.

-I don’t get that, but I do have to give him credit for being a team player as far as my blog and tasting my stuff.
+I don’t get that, but I do have to give him credit for being a team player as far as my blog and tasting my food.
 He does it.
-He may not like it, and sometimes even gives me a dirty look when I’m coming at him with a little napkin, a plate or a forkful of something (which I ignore), and he knows that I know what he’s thinking – “Shit – here she comes again.”.
+He may not like it, and sometimes even gives me a dirty look when I’m coming at him with a little napkin, a plate or a forkful of something (which I ignore), and he knows that I know what he’s thinking – “Damnit – here she comes again”.
 I do have to say, 9 times out of 10 he’ll try it.

 Bless his heart.

-These are Kobe gourmet beef hot dogs on homemade pretzel buns topped with melted queso, Jalapeno Ranch dressing, guacamole and cilantro.
+These are Kobe gourmet beef hot dogs on homemade pretzel buns topped with warm queso, Jalapeno Ranch dressing, fresh guacamole and cilantro.

 If I’m going to make a hot dog, I’m really going to make a hot dog.